Skip to main content

 Version Checking

-Daintree reads the installed version of each agent CLI and notifies you when updates are available.
+Daintree reads the installed version of each agent CLI and tells you when an update is available.
 Current versions show up in agent settings.

 Update Methods